 Wireshark is one of the best open source network GUI packet analyzer available today.
 It is used to capture network packets and display the details of the packet data.
 Wireshark and tcpdump use libpcap to get live network data.
 It’s often more easy to capture packets using tcpdump command and view using Wireshark.
 This is useful for troubleshooting the network or network security issues and to debug protocol implementations.
-In this article, we will go through the installation of Wireshark on Ubuntu 16.04, CentOS 7 and Arch Linux.

 Installing on Ubuntu 16.04

 Before we begin installation, let's meet the dependencies:

 $ sudo apt-get install build-essential checkinstall libcurl4-openssl-dev bison flex qt5-default qttools5-dev libssl-dev libgtk-3-dev libpcap-d